 The best way to see camp for the first time is at Pecometh Day, our annual Open House and free community event.
-This year it is scheduled for Saturday, April 25, 2020 (11am – 3pm).
-In addition to being a fun day for the family, staff will be on hand to lead hayride tours and answer any questions you may have!
+It is scheduled for Saturday, April 27, 2024.
+Our staff will still be on hand to welcome you and answer any questions you may have!

 We are also able to schedule individual tours as needed.
-Please contact us in advance to ensure that a staff person will be available for a tour.
+It is crucial to contact us in advance to ensure that a staff person will be available for a tour, as most staff may be working remotely in the Winter and Spring.
 We also ask that all visitors check in at the office upon arrival on site, as we are a year-round facility and security is a priority!

-We do suggest, however, that you register for camp before touring to ensure that your child has a spot.
-If you come to Open House and determine Camp Pecometh isn’t what you were looking for, we’ll return your deposit.
+We do suggest that you register for camp before touring to ensure that your child has a spot.
 Back to top of page

 Most campers come to camp by themselves and quickly make new friends - it's one of the best parts about camp!
 However, some campers like to come with a friend, and that's great too!
 Check out our Thrifty-Fifty discount if your camper is new to Pecometh and was recommended by a friend who has already been to camp.

 When attending camp with a friend, some campers like to make a cabinmate request.
 Most campers automatically stay in the same cabin as long as they are registered for the same program and are the same gender.
-Since Riverside, Mini Camp, and Summer Respite are multi-cabin programs, campers in these programs may request to be placed in the same cabin with a same-gender friend during the registration process.
+Since Riverside, Day Camp, Mini Camp, and Summer Respite can be multi-cabin programs, campers in these programs may request to be placed in the same cabin with a same-gender friend during the registration process.

 In an effort to help facilitate the friend-making process, cabinmate requests must be mutual.
 We can therefore only honor and guarantee one cabinmate request per camper.
 Campers must be the same gender and registered for the same program.
+We cannot guarantee that campers of different genders will be placed in the same family group (cabin pairing).
 Back to top of page

 Our most popular programs can fill up very quickly, often within a couple months of when registration opens, so the earlier you get your registration in, the better.
-Our higher capacity programs, such as Riverside, may have openings into the summer.
+Some programs have a spot or two still available even after sessions start in June.
 Don’t think you’ve waited too long for your children to have a great time at Camp Pecometh.
 Call us and we’ll do everything possible to find them a spot.

-While we do offer a waitlist for programs that have filled up, it is very rare that a spot opens up.
+While we do offer a waitlist for programs that have filled up, it is very rare that a spot opens up in programs that are full.
 We encourage campers to register for another program instead to make sure that they don't miss the opportunity to attend camp that summer!

 Online registration provides immediate feedback regarding program availability, as campers can only register for programs that are not yet filled to capacity.
 Managing your camper’s registration online also allows you to complete or update forms and make payments online at your convenience.
 Alternatively, you may request a paper registration form by calling the Registrar.

-In order to register, you'll only need information that you can easily recall, like your camper's birthdate and emergency contact information.
+In order to register, you'll only need information that you can easily recall or have on hand, like your camper's birthdate and emergency contact information.
 After you complete registration, additional paperwork must be completed prior to June 1st.
 These forms will ask for health history, insurance information, and some questions you'll want to complete together with your camper.
 If your camper will be taking medications while at camp (prescribed or daily over-the-counter), you'll also need to complete the medication addendum form, which requires a doctor's signature.